Explore New Orleans

 Visit the Chalmette Battlefield

-Just downriver, about a five mile drive from the French Quarter, in Chalmette is the site of the January 8, 1815, Battle of New Orleans.
+Just downriver, about a five mile drive from the French Quarter, in Chalmette is the site of the January 8, 1815, Battle of New Orleans and it is a free thing to do.
 It was here that General Andrew Jackson, and local volunteers, including Jean Lafitte and his band of pirates, defended the Crescent City from the invading British forces.
 You can learn about the War of 1812 from a visitor center film and exhibits.
 Each year, in January there is a reenactment of the battle, by volunteers, wearing authentic period uniforms, with exhibits of authentic armaments, tents, cooking utensils, and historical discussions about the battle.
 So take a couple of hours and go visit the Chalmette Battle Field you can drive there or go via the Paddle Wheeler Creole Queen Battlefield Cruise.
 The battlefield is located at 8606 W St Bernard Hwy and their website is Chalmette Battlefield.

 Visit the Arts Market * On the St. Charles Streetcar line